frequency-chain/docs/pages/Tokenomics/Capacity.md

 	Limiting the rate of transactions ensures a proportional volume of transactions to the amount of Capacity.

 	* **Batching and Capacity:**
-	More messages requires more Capacity.
+	More messages require more Capacity.
 	Batching requires less Capacity to send messages, part of Frequency’s marginal cost structure.
 	When batching, adding one additional message has a tiny marginal cost.
 	A batched message is one on-chain message that acts as an anchor tied to a large amount of off-chain data from various MSA accounts.